 - For example, if your company is called “Happy Occasions Party Planners,” then register a domain like HappyOccasionsPartyPlanners.com.
 If the .com is not available, there are other many options.
-Check out this list of Top Level Domains and choose what you like.
 When you register a custom domain, you can also get a business email address (e.g. Jane@HappyOccasionsPartyPlanners.com) you’ll be able to use to interact with clients and customers, as well as sign up for services.

-- There are many website hosting services available including Bluehost, HostGator and GoDaddy.
+- There are many website hosting services available, but we prefer Hostway.

 Outline the key webpages for your business website.

-Now that you have the basic building blocks in place, it is time to use these tools to start building your website.
+Now it is time to start building your website.
 The specific technical details will depend on if you have a website designed for you or use a website builder.
 In either case, start with creating the following steps.